sebastianene07/calypso_os/README.md

 The scheduler is preemptive and each task has a fixed allocated time slot.
 The scheduler keeps track of two lists g_tcb_waiting_list and g_tcb_list:

-g_tcb_waiting_list - holds the tasks waiting for a semaphore g_tcb_list         - holds the tasks in pending state
+g_tcb_waiting_list - holds the tasks waiting for a semaphore \r\n g_tcb_list         - holds the tasks in pending state        \r\n

 The g_current_tcb pointer points to the current running task.

+2. Dynamic memory allocation with garbage collection

+The idle task is responsible for monitoring allocated resources and will free unused objects when it detects that there are no references.
+This is usefull for debugging purpose but when running low on memory I suggest to turn off this feature.

 ## TODO's

 1. Virtual file system support
-  1.1 Add support for FatFS (generic filesystem http://elm-chan.org/fsw/ff/00index_e.html)
+  1.1 Add support for FatFS (generic filesystem http://elm-chan.org/fsw/ff/00index_e.html) 1.2 Add functional tests
 2. Refactorization & Driver lower half/upper half separation
 3. Tickless kernel
 4. Tasks prioritization